Ricardo C. Puno

-Ricardo Concepcion Puno (January 4, 1923 – July 25, 2018), also known as Ricardo Puno, Sr., was a Filipino lawyer, judge and jurist, and the Minister of Justice of the Philippines from 1979 to 1984.
+Ricardo Concepcion Puno (January 4, 1923 – July 25, 2018), also known as Ricardo Puno, Sr., was a Filipino lawyer, judge, jurist,Assemblyman, and the Minister of Justice of the Philippines from 1979 to 1984.

 Background

-Puno was born on January 4, 1923, in Guagua, Pampanga and went by the nickname Carding.
+Puno was born on January 4, 1923, the youngest of seven siblings in Guagua, Pampanga and went by the nickname Carding.
 He attended the Ateneo de Manila University and Manuel L. Quezon University (MLQU).
 He went on to teach at MLQU, beginning a career of teaching law spanning decades and multiple institutions of higher education such as the Ateneo de Manila, the San Beda College of Law, San Sebastián College, Adamson University and the University of the Philippines (UP).
 He was also a partner at Ledesma, Puno and Associates until 1962.

 Puno spoke Filipino, English and Spanish, besides his native Kapampangan.

 Politics

 Puno was a Member of Parliament (MP) for Region IV (Metro Manila) from 1978 to 1984, and served as Minister of Justice from 1979 to 1984.